alamin-karno/flutter-crisp-chat/README.md

 A flutter plugin package for using crisp chat natively on Android & iOS.

+Chat with website visitors, integrate your favorite tools, and deliver a great customer experience. - Crisp.
 The `Crisp Chat` is a package that provides a simple way to open chat window using native channel.
+Connect with Crisp Chat, register a user to chat (or not) and render a chat widget.
+Tested on Android and iOS.

-Note: This plugin is still under development, anyone want to contribute on this project is most welcome.
-If you have any idea or suggestion, please feel free to contact me.
+`Note: If anyone want to contribute on this project is most welcome.
+If you have any idea or suggestion, please feel free to contact me.`

 <p align="center">
   <a href="https://pub.dev/packages/crisp_chat"><img alt="pub version" src="https://img.shields.io/pub/v/crisp_chat?color=%2300b0ff&label=crisp_chat&style=flat-square"></a>